timescale/docs/migrate/dual-write-and-backfill.md

 # Dual-write and backfill

-Dual-write and backfill is a migration strategy to move a large amount of time-series data (100&nbsp;GB-10&nbsp;TB+) with low downtime (on the order of minutes of downtime).
-It is significantly more complicated to execute than a migration with downtime using [pg_dump/restore][pg-dump-and-restore], and has some prerequisites on the data ingest patterns of your application, so it may not be universally applicable.

-Dual-write and backfill can be used for any source database type, as long as it can provide data in csv format.
-It can be used to move data from a PostgresSQL source, and from TimescaleDB to TimescaleDB.
+You use dual-write and backfill to migrate 100GB-10TB+ of time-series data to a Timescale Cloud service seamlessly, with only a few minutes downtime.
+Dual-write and backfill migrates data from any source database that can export your data to csv format.
+For example, from PostgresSQL or TimescaleDB to a Timescale Cloud service .

 Dual-write and backfill works well when:
-1. The bulk of the (on-disk) data is in time-series tables.
+1. The bulk of the on-disk data is already in time-series tables.
-1. Writes by the application do not reference historical time-series data.
+1. Writes by the app:
+   - Do not reference historical time-series data.
-1. Writes to time-series data are append-only.
+   - Are append-only for time-series data.
-1. No `UPDATE` or `DELETE` queries will be run on time-series data in the source database during the migration process (or if they are, it happens in a controlled manner, such that it's possible to either ignore, or re-backfill).
+1. No `UPDATE` or `DELETE` queries are run on time-series data in the source database during migration.
+   If queries are run, they are done in a controlled manner so you can ignore them, or re-backfill.
-1. Either the relational (non-time-series) data is small enough to be copied from source to target in an acceptable amount of time for this to be done with downtime, or the relational data can be copied asynchronously while the application continues to run (that is, changes relatively infrequently).
+1. Either the relational (non-time-series) data in the source database is:
+   - Small enough to be copied from source to target with downtime.
+   - Has infrequent changes and can be copied asynchronously while your app continues to run.

+Dual-write and backfill is significantly more complicated to execute than [Migrate with downtime][pg-dump-and-restore], and has some prerequisites on the data ingest patterns of your app, so it may not be universally applicable.

 ## Prerequisites